funktionale-programmierung/bob2015/2021/recording-notes.md

 The preferred format is 16:9 at 1280x720 at 30FPS.

+Talk slots are 45 minutes.
+Ideally your recording is 35 minutes, leaving 10 minutes for Q&A.

 If you don't, here are some notes on a working setup using [Open Broadcaster Software](https://obsproject.com/), which is available for all major platforms.
 It allows you to combine slides, a video of your